jesuco1203/Trading_Bot/PROJECT_PROGRESS.md

 # Project Progress Summary: AI-Driven Trading Bot

-This document summarizes the progress made on the AI-driven trading bot project, highlighting key implementations, challenges, and the current blocking issue.
+This document summarizes the progress made on the AI-driven trading bot project, highlighting key implementations and the current development roadmap.

 ## Project Goal
 The primary goal is to enhance the existing OKX trading bot by incorporating Artificial Intelligence (AI) to dynamically select trading strategies based on market cycles, aiming to maximize risk-adjusted returns.

 ## Implemented Features (Hito 1 - Initial Setup)
+(This section remains largely as is, covering the foundational setup)

 ### 1. Project Structure & Configuration
 -   **Directory Structure:** Created modular directories (`data`, `features`, `regime`, `strategies`, `selector`, `risk`, `execution`, `monitoring`, `scripts`).